 The modern department (85) is much smaller than the historic

 that once carried this name.
-Vendée is famous in the history of France
+Vendée is famous in the history

 as one of the old bastions of Protestantism; after the revocation of

 the Edict of Nantes in 1685, and the end of religious tolerance, tens